 - () 1.
-The department has a formal written community program that includes objectives, content, learning strategies, and evaluation criteria. () 2.
-A spec cific consultant supervises the community involvement program. () 3. lepartment's vision-mission, projects, and services are made know nunity. n to the () 4.
-There is an identified health team or point person in the community. () 5.
-There are evidences of measurable outcomes of interventions (project, activities and services). () 6. nst one (1) strategy was implemented to give the trainees an oppor the conditions and needs of the community.
-Check the appropriate bo 6.1.
-Meetings with community leaders 6.2.
-Research studies 6.3.
-Community projects 6.4.
+The department has a formal written community program that includes objectives, content, learning strategies, and evaluation criteria. - () 2.
+A specific consultant supervises the community involvement program. - () 3.
+The department's vision-mission, projects, and services are made known to the community. - () 4.
+There is an identified health team or point person in the community. - () 5.
+There are evidences of measurable outcomes of interventions (project, activities and services). - 6.
+At least one (1) strategy was implemented to give the trainees an opportunity to know the conditions and needs of the community.
+Check the appropriate box. - 6.1.
+Meetings with community leaders - 6.2.
+Research studies - 6.3.
+Community projects - 6.4.
 Field practicum

-6.5.
-Community surveys 6.6.
-Interviews with key persons in the community () 7.
-There is an active and functioning referral system between the community and the hospital. () 8.
-8. There is a MOA between the department / hospital and the community to provide safety measures for the trainees. () 9.
-The community involvement is periodically evaluated by the beneficiaries of the program. () 10.
-The community program is evaluated regularly by the department based on the expected outcomes. () ME AN Coı mmunity Involvement () 1.
-Service is rendered through at least two of the following strategies (Check the appropriate box): 4.1.
-Providing regular ambulatory clinic services for well and sick children 4.2.
-Participation in the work of government and non-government organizations, schools, civic, and religious groups 4.3.
-Conducting own community service projects (environmental health, botika sa barangay, training of barangay health workers, and others) 4.4.Participation in the provision of primary health care services (EPI, CDD, CARI) 4.5.
-Participation in public health education sessions (mothers' class) 4.6.Participation in the services for the promotion of children's health
+- 6.5.
+Community surveys - 6.6.
+Interviews with key persons in the community - () 7.
+There is an active and functioning referral system between the community and the hospital. - () 8.
+There is a MOA between the department / hospital and the community to provide safety measures for the trainees. - () 9.
+The community involvement is periodically evaluated by the beneficiaries of the program. - () 10.
+The community program is evaluated regularly by the department based on the expected outcomes. - () MEAN

+Community Involvement

+- () 1.
+Service is rendered through at least two of the following strategies (Check the appropriate box): - 1.1.
+Providing regular ambulatory clinic services for well and sick children - 1.2.
+Participation in the work of government and non-government organizations, schools, civic, and religious groups - 1.3.
+Conducting own community service projects (environmental health, botika sa barangay, training of barangay health workers, and others) - 1.4.
+Participation in the provision of primary health care services (EPI, CDD, CARI) - 1.5.
+Participation in public health education sessions (mothers' class)
-(child safety, proper parenting and child care, reproductive health, school health, anti-smoking, alcohol and drugs, sports and other wellness programs, TB-DOTS, child protection)

-Car ents, homeless, street children)
+- 1.6.
+Participation in the services for the promotion of children's health (child safety, proper parenting and child care, reproductive health, school health, anti-smoking, alcohol and drugs, sports and other wellness programs, TB-DOTS, child protection) - 1.7.
+Participation in the provision of services for disadvantaged children (out of school youth, juvenile delinquents, homeless, street children)

+Scoring Score

-oring Imber of strategies: 2 Score 1
+Number of strategies: 2 1

 3 2

 4 3

 5 4

-2 > 6 5
+6 5

-() 2.
-The service in the community is rethe HAB: 1.1.
-Level I - at least twice v 1.2.
-Level II - thrice weekly 1.3.
-Levels III and IV - daily weekly (I (half day ()

-() 3.
-The trainees, under the supervi a consultant, are involved in planning, projects.

-4. Health promotion and disease precare of the sick. evention is emphasized in the program rather than
+- () 2.
+The service in the community is rendered following the frequency recommended by the HAB: - 2.1.
+Level I at least twice weekly (half day) - 2.2.
+Level II thrice weekly (half day) - 2.3.
+Levels III and IV daily (whole or half day) - () 3.
+The trainees, under the supervision of a consultant, are involved in planning, implementing and evaluating community projects. - 4.
+Health promotion and disease prevention is emphasized in the program rather than care of the sick. - () MEAN

-() ME EAN

-Inp ut th e m eans for each section.
-Multiply the means l by the weights to get the product.
-Add the